wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Changelog ==

+= 2.0.5 - 2013/08/03 =
+* Tweaks :
+	* Tested for full compatibility with WordPress v3.6.0
+* Fixes :
+	* Command not saving when remove content from search exclusion.
+Added line command for each search type at Exclude Content Update button.
+	* Added box-sizing:content-box class attribute for compatibility with new WordPress Twenty Thirteen default theme.

 = 2.0.4 - 2013/06/12 =
 * Feature: Search box dropdown now can show the full wide when search function is activated by a third party script.
 An example of this is when the search box is not loaded on page load but is activated by click on a button or element.
 * Tweak: Changed the search box drop down z index to 999999 so that it always overlays any other element on the page.